Level: Advanced (Level 3)Awarding Body: WJEC

 Unit 1 (Changing awareness of crime) and Unit 3 (Crime scene to court room) are internally assessed units.

-You will be given a brief to work through, and are done over 8 hours, which will be organised by the class teacher.
+You will be given a brief to work through, and are done over 8 hours, which will be organized by the class teacher.

 What do I need to qualify for this course?

-Including the basic entry requirements, you need to have at least a grade 4 (C) in English Language.
+Including the basic entry requirements, you need to have at least a Grade 5 in English Language.

 Who are the teachers?